ecraig12345/office-ui-fabric-react/packages/office-ui-fabric-react/src/components/FloatingPicker/PeoplePicker/docs/FloatingPeoplePickerOverview.md

-FloatingPeoplePicker are used to pick recipients but do not need a well or necessarily keep track of selected people
+The FloatingPeoplePicker is used to pick recipients but does not need a "well" and may not keep track of selected people.